 BASE: A foundation for impact on plastic waste (Part 1/4)

 In this article we introduce rePurpose Global's BASE framework for creating infrastructure and driving impact on nature-bound plastic.
-In this part 1 of 4, explore our unique impact project model, and how BASE (Baseline, Additionality, Solution, Evaluation) underpins the work that we do around the world.
+In this part 1 of 4, learn about our unique impact project model, and how BASE (Baseline, Additionality, Solution, Evaluation) underpins the work that we do around the world.

 Written by